pingcap/docs/system-variables.md

 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Type: Boolean
 - Default value: `ON`
-- This variable controls whether to record the execution information of each operator in the slow query log.
+- This variable controls whether to record the execution information of each operator in the slow query log and whether to record the [usage statistics of indexes](/information-schema/information-schema-tidb-index-usage.md).

 ### tidb_enable_column_tracking <span class="version-mark">New in v5.4.0</span>